Prop and Set Oddities

 The same planet also appears in the remastered version of TNG: "Shades of Gray".
 It is seen from various angles in this episode, and we can confirm that not just the map but also the very CG model includes the alterations to the real Earth.
 Besides the already mentioned connection of Europe and Africa we can also see a partial outline of the Great Lakes, with parts of Ontario and New York submerged.

 On a related note, the moon of Barkon IV in TNG: "Thine Own Self" looks strangely familiar.
+It is a picture of Earth's Moon, rotated 90 degrees counter-clockwise.

 Other Odd Props or Sets